kondukto-io/kdt/README.md

 ## Supported Scanners

-KDT supports all scanners enabled in your Kondukto instance.
+KDT supports all scanners enabled in your Invicti ASPM instance.
 To view available scanners:

 ```shell
 kdt list scanners